IOS 10: System features

-Control Center

-The Control Center has been redesigned and split into three pages: one for general settings, such as quick toggles for airplane mode and orientation lock, one for audio controls and one for controlling HomeKit (internet of things) appliances, if used.

-3D Touch capabilities have been added to several toggles.
+The Control Center was redesigned and split into three pages: one for general settings, such as quick toggles for airplane mode and orientation lock, one for audio controls and one for controlling HomeKit (internet of things) appliances, if used.
+3D Touch capabilities were added to several toggles.
+Apps showed a widget when their home-screen icon was accessed with 3D Touch.
+3D Touch also allows users to prioritize certain app downloads.

-Home screen

-Apps can show a widget when their home-screen icon is accessed with 3D Touch.

-Most default apps included with iOS devices can be hidden from the home screen and 're-downloaded' from the App Store.
-Upon doing this, the sandbox of the respective app is removed, which contains user data, settings and caches.
-The app is also hidden from other places, such as the "Today" view, the Settings app and "Share Sheets", through which the user can interact with the app from within another app.
+Most default apps included with iOS devices can now be hidden from the home screen and 're-downloaded' from the App Store.
+Upon doing this, the sandbox of the respective app would be removed, which contains user data, settings and caches.
+The app was also hidden from other places, such as the "Today" view, the Settings app and "Share Sheets", through which the user could interact with the app from within another app.
 This feature was first hinted at during an interview in September 2015, in which Apple CEO Tim Cook stated that Apple was "looking at" allowing customers to remove unused stock apps.